AntonioObra/Blog/README.md

 # Blog
-Web Application using MERN stack for creating blogs and reviews of books, movies and videogames.
+Web Application made using React and GraphCMS connected with GraphQL.
+Its main purpose is to make posts about books I read, videogames I found to be worth playing through and occasionall post about my web dev journey.

-## resi
+## Tech Stack